1st Kentucky Cavalry Regiment (Confederate)

 The 1st Kentucky Cavalry Regiment was a cavalry regiment in the Confederate States Army during the American Civil War; serving mostly in the Army of Tennessee.
 In late 1862 it was consolidated to constitute the 1st (3rd) Kentucky Cavalry, usually known as 3rd (Butler's) Kentucky Cavalry.
 The 3rd continued to serve for the duration of the war.

 Service

+The 1st Kentucky Cavalry was organized at Bowling Green, Kentucky and was mustered into the Confederate States Army on October 28, 1861, under the command of Col. Benjamin Hardin Helm.
+It spent the winter of 1861–1862 in Kentucky, and accompanied the Army of Central Kentucky during its withdrawal through Tennessee to Corinth, Mississippi.